-Introversion and extroversion are personality traits lying at opposite ends of a spectrum.
+Introversion and extraversion are personality traits lying at opposite ends of a spectrum.
 Some people fit with one extreme or another, but many people fall somewhere in the middle.
 While societal expectations might make it seems like introversion is rare, it’s actually not.

 What are the stats?

 PositivePyschology.com cites some statistics related to introversion.
-A few studies have shown an approximately 50:50 split between introverts and extroverts.
-A 2014 study of over 3000 people used a 5-point scale to represent the introvert-extrovert spectrum.
-A small percentage of respondents identified as highly extroverted or highly introverted, and most fell somewhere in the middle, as shown below.
+A few studies have shown an approximately 50:50 split between introverts and extraverts.
+A 2014 study of over 3000 people used a 5-point scale to represent the introvert-extravert spectrum.
+A small percentage of respondents identified as highly extraverted or highly introverted, and most fell somewhere in the middle, as shown below.

 One study found a higher proportion of librarians were introverted.
 In another study, a small majority of lawyers were introverted, but certain areas of law, such as labour law, tended to draw more extraverts.
 Likely, other career areas also have a tendency to draw more of one or the other.

 A mismatch to social expectations

 I think that a mismatch between personality and expected behaviour can cause a lot of dissonance in people who are quite introverted.
 The external pressure to be social fights with the inner drive to have alone time, and somehow a behavioural compromise must be found.

 Social pressure to perform as expected can be pretty strong, so there are probably a lot of introverts roaming around in the world behaving as though they’re extraverts.
 While this makes the extraverted people satisfied, other introverts may feel like they’re in the minority, because everyone else appears to be extraverted.